uskhurshed/apps/README.md

     <li>Implemented CI/CD pipelines using GitHub Actions to automate testing, building, and deployment processes.</li>
     <li>Collaborated closely with the design team to create intuitive and visually appealing user interfaces using XML and custom views.</li>
     <li>Managed app releases on the Google Play Store, including handling versioning, beta testing, and post-release monitoring.</li>
-       <li>Designed and developed mobile applications for both Android and iOS platforms, utilizing cross-platform frameworks such as Flutter.</li>
-    <li>Worked on implementing Bluetooth and NFC functionalities to create connected devices and contactless payment solutions.</li>
     <li>Engaged in performance tuning and optimization, resulting in a significant reduction in app load times and battery consumption.</li>
     <li>Integrated analytics and A/B testing tools to track user behavior and improve app features based on data-driven insights.</li>
     <li>Provided ongoing support and maintenance, including bug fixing, performance improvements, and feature updates.</li>